Louis Hirshman

-Louis P. Hirshman (1905-1986) was an American artist known for his witty and imaginative use of found objects for caricatures of celebrities and politicians and, in later years, for scenes of everyday life.
+Louis "Lou" Hirshman (1905–1986) was an American artist known for his witty and imaginative use of found objects for caricatures of celebrities and politicians, and in later years for scenes of everyday life.

-Unlike sketched or painted two-dimensional caricatures, these collages, known as constructions, are reliefs on glass-covered, framed flat boards created using common items and discarded junk, a genre which Bostonia magazine once dubbed the "Out-of-the-Ashcan School."
-His creations exaggerated the icons of his day, ranging from Adolf Hitler to Groucho Marx and President John F. Kennedy to Cuba's Fidel Castro, revealing their essence with gloves, spools of thread, peanut shells, and chains.
+Unlike sketched or painted two-dimensional caricatures, these collages, known as constructions, are reliefs on glass-covered, framed flat boards created using common items and discarded junk, a genre that Bostonia magazine once dubbed the "Out-of-the-Ashcan School."
+His creations exaggerated the icons of his day, such as Adolf Hitler, Groucho Marx, John F. Kennedy, and Fidel Castro, depicting them with gloves, spools of thread, peanut shells, and chains.

-Museum acquires Einstein

-Hirshman's most famous artwork was arguably his 1940 representation of Albert Einstein, with the genius mathematician sporting a wild mop of hair, an abacus chest and shirt collar scribbled with the equation 2+2 = 2+2.
+Hirshman's most famous artwork was arguably his 1940 representation of Albert Einstein, with the mathematician sporting a wild mop of hair, an abacus chest and shirt collar scribbled with the equation 2+2 = 2+2.
 In 1977, the piece was purchased by the Philadelphia Museum of Art.

 Although his pieces often engendered laughter as viewers recognized the parts of familiar items that informed the subject as a whole, Hirshman – as well as colleagues—considered these representations serious works of art.
 In his last period, he shifted into caricaturizing scenes of everyday life and archetypes, all with his clever mix of found objects.

 Birth and early life

 Hirshman was born in 1905 in western Russia, now part of Ukraine, to Jewish parents.
 Trying to escape hard times, his mother and father decided to take their nine children to the United States.
-After his father, along with several of Hirshman's older siblings, emigrated to Philadelphia, Pennsylvania, on the East Coast of the U.S., he found work in a sweatshop, saving enough money to reunite the family.
+After his father, along with several of Hirshman's older siblings, emigrated to Philadelphia, Pennsylvania, he found work in a sweatshop, saving enough money to reunite the family.
 In 1909, four-year-old Louis, the second youngest in the family, sailed to the U.S. through Ellis Island with his mother and the remaining siblings to join his father.
 From that point on, except for a stint in the U.S. Army during World War II, he lived his entire life in Philadelphia.

 As a child of a poor family, Hirshman claimed he would sometimes ease his pangs of hunger by drawing pictures of food, a skill that became useful for his later artworks that often contained what appeared to be perishables, such as bananas and spiders, but were actually created in his studio.